Arttribute/arttribute-docs/docs/intro.md

 ## Welcome to Arttribute

 Welcome to the Arttribute developer documentation.
-Arttribute aims to empower artists while providing an ethical and transparent way for AI enthusiasts and practitioners to use artwork for generative AI applocations.
+Arttribute aims to empower artists while providing an ethical and transparent way for AI enthusiasts and practitioners to use artwork for generative AI applications.

 ## Core Components